-- 1 Carefully remove the TLX320 Matrix Switch from its shipping container.
-Inspect the unit to make certain that no damage occurred during shipment. - 2 All the I/O cards are installed at the factory to meet your specific configuration.
+- 1 Carefully remove the TLX48 from its shipping container.
+Carefully inspect the entire unit to make certain that no damage occurred during shipment. - 2 The I/O cards are installed at the factory to meet your specific configuration.
 Ensure that the I/O cards are properly seated in the unit and that all the SFP modules are sealed with a removable dust plug.
-All the I/O cards are held in place by thumb screw retainers.

-Note: Ensure that all thumb screws are finger tight so that all the modules are properly held in the chassis.

-- 3 Verify that the power supplies are fully seated in the chassis and that the retaining screws are secure. - 4 Verify that the fan tray is fully seated in the chassis and that the thumb screws are secure. - 5 When the TLX320 has been inspected and found to be in suitable condition, the installation process can begin.
+The I/O cards are held in place by thumb screw retainers.
+Ensure that all thumb screws are finger tight so that all the modules are properly held in the chassis. - 3 Verify that the power supply(s) is fully seated in the chassis and that the retaining screw is secure. - 4 Verify that the fan tray is fully seated in the chassis and that the thumb screws are secure.